twofold-rsc/twofold/packages/server-function-transforms/README.md

 ![An encrypted server function](https://media.graphassets.com/mcFVofoiQwyUkab7edPl)

-However, in the encrypted version the `name` prop cannot be changed without knowing the server-side encryption key.
-This ensures that the data passed between the client and server is tamper-proof.
+In the encrypted version the `name` prop cannot be changed without knowing the server-side encryption key.
+This ensures that the data passed between the server and browser is tamper-proof.

 ## Features

 - Turns `"use server"` functions into server references.
 - Turns exports from `"use server"` modules into server references.
+- Allows `"use server"` modules to be imported into client bundles.
 - Encrypts and verifies closure variables used in server functions.
-- Allows `"use server"` modules to be imported into client bundles.
 - Supports factory functions.

 ## Who's this for?

-This package is for developers creating their own RSC bundler or framework and are looking to add support for server functions and actions.
+This package is for developers creating their own RSC bundler or framework, who are looking to add support for server functions and actions.

 If you are using an existing RSC framework then you do not need this package.